Massive particle surfaces and black hole shadows from intrinsic curvature: The Riemannian curvature of spacetime

 The condition \eqref{cond:4} represents the generalization, for stationary spacetimes, of the partial umbilicity condition found in \cite{Bermudez-Cardenas:2024bfi}, and therefore it encodes the information about the massive particle surface. \\ Let us analyze a particular aspect of the metric \eqref{jacobim:3}, namely the conformal factor $F(r,\theta)$ dependence on angular coordinates.
 In the static, spherically symmetric asymptotically flat spacetimes the metric \eqref{staticm:2} becomes:

 and the Jacobi metric \eqref{jacobim:3} transforms to

 where

-The conformal factor $F(r,\theta)$ depends on both coordinates\footnote{The conformal factor in the static case is parametrized by $r,\phi$. } $r,\theta$. \\
+The conformal factor $F(r,\theta)$ depends on both coordinates\footnote{The conformal factor in the static case is parametrized by $r,\phi$. } $r,\theta$.
+The condition \eqref{cond:4} becomes:\\

 It is evident that the dependence of the Jacobi metric on the coordinate $\theta$ is not an inconvenient in the static case.
 The calculation is simple and direct and a massive particle surface can be defined.

-We have shown that the generalized Jacobi metric \eqref{jacobim:3} carries the same information regarding the massive particle surfaces as the Jacobi metric defined over projection on surfaces of constant energy in the equatorial plane $\theta=\pi/2$.
+We have shown that the Riemannian metric \eqref{jacobim:3} carries the same information regarding the massive particle surfaces as the Jacobi metric defined over projection on surfaces of constant energy in the equatorial plane $\theta=\pi/2$.

 The condition \eqref{cond:4} depends on the component $g_{\theta\theta}$ of the metric and the Riemannian surface is parametrized by the coordinates $r,\theta$.
 The equation \eqref{cond:4} is a generalization of the condition obtained in \cite{Bermudez-Cardenas:2024bfi}.